 ''Vibracobra'' by Polvo

-While a name like Sparklehorse one may conjure up images of a full-on band, but this is not the case as it was the brainchild of singer-songwriter Mark Linkous.
-The music can be described as soft and delicate at times, with Beatles type influence and harmonies within the soulful heartfelt music.
+A name like Sparklehorse one may conjure up images of a full-on band, but this is not the case, as it was the brainchild of singer-songwriter Mark Linkous.
+The music can be described as soft and delicate at times, with Beatles-type influence and harmonies within the soulful, heartfelt music.

 ''Sunshine'' by Sparklehorse

-Ride was formed in Oxford, England in 1988, but started releasing music in 1990.
-They were an important band in the early brit-pop shoegaze scene, being compared possibly to My Bloody Valentine with a slightly more accessible sound perhaps.
-However, despite a great sound and an original style the band really failed to catch on fire or receive the praise of some of their counterparts.
+Ride was formed in Oxford, England, in 1988, but started releasing music in 1990.
+They were an important band in the early Brit-pop shoegaze scene, being compared to My Bloody Valentine with a slightly more accessible sound, perhaps.
+However, despite a great sound and an original style, the band really failed to catch on fire or receive the praise of some of their counterparts.

 After they broke up in 1996, Andy Bell went on to play bass in Oasis.
-In 2003, Ride released a box set called Waves, and ultimately reformed in 2014.
-A brand new album of material is due out from Ride in 2017.
+In 2003, Ride released a box set called Waves, and they ultimately reformed in 2014, releasing albums of new material in 2017 and 2019.

 ''Vapour Trail'' by Ride